veramolabs/credential-ld-example/README.md

 In this example, the same agent acts as both issuer and verifier, so the mappings are identical.

+## Did:ethr
+To make it work with a did:ethr, you need to add VeramoEcdsaSecp256k1RecoverySignature2020 to your agent setup.
+Alternatively, you could call didManagerAddKey to add a Ed25519 key to your did:ethr DID document, but that's probably more complicated.
 ## Contributing

 Go to [veramo on github](https://github.com/uport-project/veramo).
 Contributions are welcome ;)